ARPA-SIMC/carbonCalculator/README.md

 # Carbon Calculator
-A kit to compute the LCA in cropland

-Developed in the framework of IT-HR GECO2 European project
+A kit to compute the LCA in cropland, developed in the framework of IT-HR GECO2 project.

 Usage: carbonCalculator/bin/carbonCalculator.exe [sellerDataFileName.csv] [buyerDataFileName.csv]